Renormalization of crossing probabilities in the dilute Potts model: Towards hexagonal analogues of crossing events from the random cluster renormalization argument

-Second, three arm events which determine whether two horizontal crossings to the top of a rectangle of aspect ratio $[0,n] \times [0,\rho n]$ intersect.
-Planar crossings of \textbf{second type} create symmetric domains over which the conditional probability of horizontal crossings in the symmetric domain can be determined, which for the renormalization argument rely on comparison between random cluster measures with free and wired boundary conditions.
+Second, three arm events which determine whether two horizontal crossings to the top of a rectangle of aspect ratio $[0,N] \times [0,\rho N]$ intersect.
+Planar crossings used to create symmetric domains over which the conditional probability of horizontal crossings in the symmetric domain can be determined, which for the renormalization argument rely on comparison between random cluster measures with free and wired boundary conditions.
 For random cluster configurations, comparison between boundary conditions is established in how the number of clusters in a configuration is counted.
-Comparison between boundary conditions applies to $\mu_{G,x,n}^{\tau}$ from {[8]}, with hexagonal symmetric domains enjoying $\frac{2 \pi}{3}$ symmetry.
+Comparison between boundary conditions applies to $\mu_{G,x,n}^{\tau} \big[ \cdot \big]$ from {[8]}, with hexagonal symmetric domains enjoying $\frac{2 \pi}{3}$ rotational symmetry.